ThBret/Fermentation-bacteria/anvio.md

 anvi-display-pan -p PANGENOME-PAN.db -g STORAGE-GENOMES.db
 ~~~

-**4.** Get a FASTA file with aligned and concatenated amino acid sequences corresponding to gene clusters found in the pangenome.
-This will be used to perform a phylogenomic analysis.
+*Optional*: Get a FASTA file with aligned and concatenated amino acid sequences corresponding to all gene clusters found in the pangenome.
+This is optional since we cannot build the phylogeny using all gene clusters (as the alignment size would be too enormous).
 ~~~
 anvi-get-sequences-for-gene-clusters -g STORAGE-GENOMES.db -p PANGENOME-PAN.db --concatenate-gene-clusters -o concatenated-proteins.fa --max-num-genes-from-each-genome 1
 ~~~